-After you have completed your studies you can work full time in the UK if you have time left on your student visa.
+Once your programme has officialy ended* and you are waiting for your results you can work full time (over 20 hours per week) in the UK if you have time left on your Tier 4 visa.

-Once your programme has officialy ended and you are waiting for your results, you can work full time on a temporary contract until the expiry date of your student visa (up to a maximum of 4 months after your programme has ended).
+Once your programme has officially ended*, you can work full time (over 20 hours per week) on a temporary contract until the date your Tier 4 visa expires.
 You cannot engage in business or self employment, take up employment as a professional sportsperson or entertainer or pursue a career by filling a permanent full-time vacancy.

-Tier 2 (General) visas
+Tier 2 (General)

 - Employers must provide applicants with a Certificate of Sponsorship (CoS)

-- Employers do not have to complete a Residence Labour Market Test (RLMT) when employing graduates (final confirmation of award from University required) or if position appears on the 'Shortage Occupation List'.
+- Employers do not have to complete a Residence Labour Market Test (RLMT) when employing graduates (final confirmation of award from University required) or if position appears on the Shortage Occupation List

 Tier 5 (Temporary Worker)

-Schemes under Tier 5 may allow you to undertake specific types of work in the UK for up to two years in some instances.
+Schemes under Tier 5 may allow you to undertake very specific types of work in the UK for up to two years in some instances.

 Your sponsor / potential employer must issue a certificate of sponsorship to you before you can apply for a Tier 5 visa.